PulseSoftwareInc/slate/source/includes/_authentication.md

 Data on Reflektive's platform can be retrieved by authenticating with a company's secret API key.

 The company's API key can be used to retrieve data on behalf of the entire company.
-To obtain an API key, please contact your account manager at Reflektive.
+To obtain an API key, please reach out to [support@reflektive.com](mailto:support@reflektive.com)

 Authentication to the API is performed via token authentication using HTTP headers.
 For example, the following header can be used to authenticate: